Retail packaging managers' clear garment bags sample guide

 How Clear Garment Bags Perform On-Hanger

 Performance changes with garment type.
 A blouse puts little stress on the film.
 A blazer adds shoulder structure.
 A coat or padded dress can stretch seams and change how the bag hangs.
-One sample should not be treated as proof for every SKU.
+One sample should not be treated as proof for every SKU, and that distinction is central to any retail packaging managers clear garment bags sample guide.

 Material and gauge are the first technical choices to confirm.
 Many clear garment bags use LDPE or a similar polyethylene film, often around 1.5 to 3 mil depending on handling needs and budget.
 Lower gauges can reduce cost but wrinkle and tear more easily.
 Higher gauges hold shape better but add cost and can feel less flexible around bulky garments.